 - Learn how to identify high potentials and differentiate between talent types based on their learning orientation;

 - Support the development of 4 skills essential to becoming a learning agile leader;

 - Understand how to maximize learning from on-the-job experiences; and

 - Create organizational environments that engage and leverage learning-agile leaders.

 Help your high potentials develop learning agility with customized leadership development tailored to your organization’s unique context and culture.

 Center for Creative Leadership

-George works at the Center for Creative Leadership (CCL) as a director in the Creativity and Innovation department.
-He leads an innovation platform called All-Access Leadership, focused on enhancing, re-imaging, and creating product offerings that empower and enable clients to deliver and experience CCL’s intellectual property in ways that match their needs and strategies.
+George is Director of Commercialization here at CCL, where he leads an innovation platform called “All-Access Leadership,” focused on enhancing, re-imagining, and creating product offerings that empower and enable clients to deliver and experience our intellectual property in ways that match their needs and strategies.

 Hallenbeck earned a B.A. in Psychology from Colby College and an M.S. and Ph.D. in Industrial-Organizational Psychology from Colorado State University.
 He has authored or co-authored 8 books including Learning Agility: Unlock the Lessons of Experience and Compass: Your Guide for Leadership Development and Coaching.
 He has written numerous white papers and journal articles, as well as pieces for publications such as BusinessWeek Online and Chief Learning Officer magazine.
 George regularly participates in other thought leadership efforts including speaking engagements, webcasts, and blogging.